-If you didn’t get the Australian Tertiary Admission Rank (ATAR) required for the course that you want to study, there are alternative pathways to consider.
+If you didn’t get the Australian Tertiary Admission Rank (ATAR) required for your course, there are alternative pathways for you.

-You may have already thought through some alternative pathways when you were preparing your university course preferences.
-If so, it’s a simple call to your Tertiary Admissions Centre to re-prioritise your course preferences to those that you have qualified for.
-Remember to keep track of dates (for submitting course applications, receiving offers, accepting offers and so on) so that you don't miss any cut-off dates.
+- Call your Tertiary Admissions Centre to re-prioritise your course preferences to those that you have qualified for.
+Keep track of dates (for submitting course applications, receiving offers and accepting offers) so that you don't miss any cut-off dates.

-- Studying another course in first year and applying to transfer over to your chosen qualification with credit for second year (this could be the same course at a different university or another course at the same university).
-Be aware that you will likely need to achieve good marks in your current course in order to be able to transfer to your preferred course.
+- Studying another course in first year and transferring over to your preferred course in second year.
+You will probably need to get good marks in your current course to be able to transfer to your new qualification.

 - Completing a bridging course.
 Bridging courses are short intensive courses.
 Classes are usually held during term holidays.
 Bridging courses help students who are not fully prepared for university study, or who don't meet the assumed knowledge standards.

 - Studying a Vocational Education and Training (VET) qualification.
 VET courses can offer excellent pathways to university or into jobs.
 There are over 1,200 courses available.
 VET courses include certificate level, diplomas and even degrees.